History of Wigs in Ancient China

 Throughout history, there are many examples of rulers forcibly shaving the hair of their subordinates and people.

-During the Spring and Period, Duke , the ruler of the State of Wei, ordered his minister Ji Shi to cut off his wife's long hair and then made a wig to give to his own wife, Lǚ Jiang.
+During the Spring and Autumn Period, Duke , the ruler of the State of Wei, ordered his minister Ji Shi to cut off his wife's long hair and then made a wig to give to his own wife, Lǚ Jiang.

 History of Wigs in Ancient China-11